 The Sydney Jewish Museum’s Resource Centre has more than 6000 volumes, audio and videotapes, journals and personal testimonies including the Shoah Testimonies.

 As well as providing background material on the themes of the permanent exhibitions, the collection includes numerous texts examining.

 - War Crimes Trials,

+Text at second visit

+The Sydney Jewish Museum’s Resource Centre has more than 6,000 volumes, audio and videotapes, journals and personal testimonies including the Shoah Testimonies.

+As well as providing background material on the themes of the permanent exhibitions, the Resource Centre’s collection includes numerous texts examining

+- War Crimes Trials,